rafaelgm/Octavim/README.md

 It will call `gcc` (assuming Octave has it) and compile the DLL.

+### Author's note
-**Author's note:** I've created this as a personal plugin to control Octave through Vim, but decided to share it's code.
+I've created this as a personal plugin to control Octave through Vim, but decided to share it's code.
+First I found [vim-matlab-behave](https://github.com/elmanuelito/vim-matlab-behave), but that only works on Linux.
+At first, I decided I would port it to Windows, but in the end I wrote Octavim from scratch, also as an excuse to learn Vim Script. :)

 I didn't have much time to spend on this project, so the code is far from perfect and optimal (tried my best given the time I had), but it works for me.
-Also, the code is targeted to work on Windows, using gVim 7.4 (32 bits) and Octave 4.0.0 (64-bits here).
+Also, the code is targeted to work on Windows, using gVim 7.4 (32 bits) and Octave 4.0.0 (64-bits here), using the new GUI.
 I intend to port it to Linux (Ubuntu) in a near future.